 This is a hovercar concept I have drawn by hand since I was in middle school.
 I modeled the concept in clay, when I was a child, to verify the perspective views.
 I finally got a chance to model it in CAD.

 Wanting to understand how to create hovercars is what led me to getting a degree in Mechanical Engineering.
 I did learn how to create hovercars.
-Unfortunately, they are not practical for a number of reason.
+Unfortunately, they are not practical for a number of reasons.
 They do look cool, however, as evidenced by the photos below.

 The car drives itself.
 In the 80s, when I first started creating this concept, self driving cars were not possible.
 It's nice to see that they are starting to become a reality.
 Another feature I envisioned was a solar powered canopy that would allow the HVAC system to keep the cabin at a comfortable temperature year round, The feature would work 24/7, regardless if the car was on or anyone was in it.
 Nowadays, with so many children dying in hot cars, this would be a very useful feature to have.
 That issue wasn't around in the 80s.
 It was born out of having to get into crazy hot cars in South Florida.
 Of course, many years later, I discovered getting into crazy cold cars was no joy either.
 But it would also be nice to be able to leave your groceries in the car, so you didn't have to go right home.
 There could be a refrigerated section and a freezer section.
 So you could go shopping, do other things, and get home whenever you get home.
 Self driving cars and solar powered 24/7 automatic HVAC would make road trips a lot more interesting too.